Winter Wonder Deals! ⛄️❄️

-How fast your body burns calories depends on several factors?
+How fast your body burns calories depends on several factors.
 Some people are naturally gifted with an active metabolism.
 It also depends on gender, age, and physical activity.
-Men inherit a speedy metabolism than women, and once a person turns 40 the metabolism tends to slow down steadily.
-You can not control your gender, age, or genetics, but there are several ways to boost metabolism.
+Men inherit a speedy metabolism than women, and once a person turns 40, the metabolism tends to slow down steadily.
+You can't control your gender, age, or genetics, but there are several ways to boost metabolism.

-For people trying to lose weight or watching weight, you can try superfoods known for their abilities to boost metabolism.
+For people trying to lose weight, you can try superfoods known for their abilities to boost metabolism.
 Certain foods contain nutrients that help in increasing the body's metabolism.
 Adding these foods to your daily meal plan helps you lose weight and prevent excess weight gain.

 There is no magic ingredient or recipe that can ease your weight-loss journey.
 Healthy eating goes a long way in losing weight permanently.
 It keeps you full, maintains your sugar level, and supports a healthy metabolism.
 Here are some of the best healthy metabolism-boosting foods that increase metabolic function.

 The number of calories your body needs to absorb, digest, and process the nutrients in your meals is referred to as TEF.
-Protein-rich food increases the TEF by 15-30%.
-Fibrous protein has multiple benefits as it keeps you full and prevents overeating.
+Protein-rich food increases the TEF, thereby boosting your metabolism.
+This protein has multiple benefits as it keeps you full and prevents overeating.

 Catechin is a health-boosting compound that is known for its multiple health benefits.
-The 4 variations of this compound are present in abundant amounts in green tea.
+The four variations of this compound are present in abundant amounts in green tea.

 Legumes and lentils are the main protein sources for vegetarians and vegans.
-Beans, peas, chickpeas, peanuts are fiber-rich and make your metabolism work harder to digest them.
+Beans, peas, chickpeas, and peanuts are rich in fibre and make your metabolism work harder to digest them.
 Studies have shown that lentils can make you eat less as they increase the satiety factor.

 Ghee is a powerhouse of nutrition that provides several health benefits to people of all age groups.
-Ghee is made of short-chain fatty acids that improve digestion, reduce fat concentration, burn fats cells, which helps in faster weight loss.
+Ghee is made of short-chain fatty acids that improve digestion, reduce fat concentration, and burn fat cells, which helps in faster weight loss.

 It can be added to soups and as tampering with your curries.
-Traditionally these oils were used in south Asian and Indian meals.
-It is not advisable to use the oils for frying and high heat cooking as it brings down health benefits.
+Traditionally these oils were used in South Asian and Indian meals.
+It is not advisable to use this oil for frying and high-heat cooking as it brings down health benefits.
 Use the oils sparingly just to add flavor to your food.